jessepav/lacygoill-wiki-backup/vim/debug.md

 #### The devs can't reproduce my crash!

-Try to reproduce in a docker container, so as to eliminate any interference from your current environment (which can't be exactly the same the one of the devs):
+Try to reproduce in a docker container, so as to eliminate any interference from your current environment (which can't be exactly the same as the one of the devs):

     # install docker
     $ sudo apt install docker.io